Why you should stop smoking

-If you live in the North Yorkshire County Council boundary area you can access free support to help you quit smoking through Smokefreelife North Yorkshire.
+If you live in the North Yorkshire County Council boundary area you can access free support to help you quit smoking through Living Well Smokefree.
 There is a range of support including drop-in clinics, group sessions, online support or weekly one-to-one appointments with a free weekly supply of Nicotine Replacement Therapy (NRT).

 If you have mobility problems and would prefer face-to-face support home visits are available too.

 If you are pregnant and would like to quit, you can access the service directly or your midwife can refer you.
-The Specialist Pregnancy Coordinator, a registered midwife, offers a one-to-one service to pregnant women who smoke and their partners too.
+The advisors are all specially trained in smoking in pregnancy and offer a one-to-one service to pregnant women who smoke and their partners too.